-If you believe that you have a valid reason for not withholding from an owner, other than the reasons listed above, you must obtain approval from the Secretary before you file your return.
-Please include with your request detailed information to support an alternative reasonable cause for not withholding.
-To request the Secretary's approval, submit a written request to the Albuquerque District Office at New Mexico Taxation and Revenue Department, Corporate Income Tax Audit Supervisor, P.O.
-Box 8485, Albuquerque, NM 87198-8485.
-For assistance call 505-841-6221.
+If a PTE believes that it has a valid reason for not withholding, other than the reasons listed above, the Secretary's approval of your reason before filing gives the PTE the right not to withhold.
+To request the Secretary's approval, submit a detailed written request to the Taxation and Revenue Department, CIT Unit, P.O.
+Box 630, Santa Fe, NM 87504-0630.